moshetanzer/nuxt3-auth/README.md

 This is still a WIP

-- Role Based frontend and backend auth
+- Role Based frontend and backend auth - Complete
 - 2FA
 - Email Verification